 Nestlé's Factory Waste Polluting The Environment

-Not only are the plastic bottles damaging the environment; the waste generated by the company's factories is causing irreversible damage to the environment and marine life.
-In 2020, a Nestlé milk powder plant in France released its biological waste in the local water bodies and killed around 3 metric tons of fish.
+The plastic bottles are damaging the environment, and the waste generated by the company's factories is causing irreversible damage to the environment and marine life.
+In 2020, a Nestlé milk powder plant in France released its biological waste in the local water bodies, killing around three metric tons of fish.
 And even after making many colossal promises and claims for reducing plastic waste and use, the company has increased its share of reusable, recyclable plastic by only 1%.

-According to the latest reports from the Ellen McArthur Foundation, the company has done nothing and made zero progress in the environmentally safe sector and has not addressed the waste they are generating at all.
+According to the latest reports from the Ellen McArthur Foundation, the company has done nothing, made zero progress in the environmentally safe sector and has not addressed the waste they are generating at all.

-Nestlé is a multibillion-dollar corporation with complete market dominance.
-Despite the fact that they have engaged in several unethical and illegal activities, they are able to get away with it because of their wealth, power, and influence in lawmaking as a large corporation.
+Nestlé, a multibillion-dollar corporation with complete market dominance, has faced numerous controversies over the years.
+Despite engaging in several unethical and illegal activities, the company seemingly manages to evade significant consequences, thanks to its vast wealth, power, and influence in lawmaking as a large corporation.

 Why Nestlé is an unethical company?

-Nestle is known as an unethical company because of the use of child labour and manufacturing plastic bottles that are damaging the environment.
+Nestle is known as an unethical company because of the use of child labour and the manufacturing of plastic bottles that damage the environment.

 Does Nestlé have a bad reputation?